SnowyMouse/invader/CONTRIBUTING.md

 Issues and pull requests must remain in the scope of Invader.
 Here are some things to keep in mind:

-- Invader targets the base Halo Combat Evolved game as released on PC by Gearbox.
+- Invader targets the base Halo Combat Evolved game as released on PC.
 - Invader is cross-platform and does not target any single operating system.
 - Invader does not (usually) care about the limitations of the original Halo Editing Kit.